helenhsn/obsidian-git-sync/LIG/NUDGES (NUMERIC)/Classification/Targeted behaviors/Moderate Data Demand/Leads to reduce Data Demand.md

 >
 > Users could **set their own limits during specific time periods**, alongside aid from the digital tool itself as it ‘learns’ the rate at which a user works, the time left for a deadline, and the amount of internet use that may be ‘acceptable’ in these constraints.

+**Others**
+- [I just want to hack myself to not get distracted’: Evaluating design interventions for self-control on facebook.](https://sci-hub.hkvisa.net/10.1145/3313831.3376672) -> browser extension to remove the newsfeed#16b from the Facebook homepage.
+- [Rotating online behavior change interventions increases effectiveness but also increases attrition](https://sci-hub.hkvisa.net/10.1145/3274364) -> browser extension that rotates behaviour change interventions for distracting websites, that is, the participants experienced different interventions between visits to the same site. (news feed blocker for Facebook, or hiding ’related videos' on YouTube.)

 #### Merging virtual and real-world experiences